-KSU’s Master of Science in Integrative Biology (MSIB) degree program helps you to understand the linking concepts and information that exist between scientific disciplines and organizational scales when working to solve life science problems for complex biological systems.
+KSU’s Master of Science in Integrative Biology (MSIB) degree program will help you understand the links between scientific disciplines, concepts, and organizational scales when working to solve complex life science problems.

-The MSIB curriculum provides integrative courses and experiences specifically designed to foster connections across the life sciences spectrum.
-This teaching approach prepares you to become a scientist who can formulate an appropriate methodology for research and laboratory work in the bioscience field.
+The MSIB is a research-based program with a curriculum that provides integrative courses and experiences designed to foster connections across the life sciences spectrum.
+This approach will prepare you to become a scientist who can formulate an appropriate methodology to address complex questions in the biological sciences.

-- Curriculum Flexibility – Whether your future plan includes continuing in higher education in a Doctoral program or professional school, or entering directly into a bioscience career, the MSIB program integrates core biological principles with a curriculum that can be customized to fit your area of interests.
+Curriculum Flexibility – Whether your future plan includes continuing in higher education in a Doctoral program or professional school or entering a bioscience career, the MSIB program integrates core biological principles with a curriculum that can be customized to fit your area of interests.

-- Thesis-Focused Research – You will work with a faculty advisor in the laboratory or out in the field conducting experiments to develop your thesis research.
+Thesis-Focused Research – You will work with a faculty adviser in the laboratory or out in the field conducting experiments to develop your thesis research.
 The mentoring relationship is designed to help you apply the concepts you learn from the coursework to the real world of science.

-- Well-Equipped Research Facilities – The MSIB program is well-equipped to conduct research on a wide variety of organisms including animals, plants, and microorganisms.
-These resources include the Microscopy Core Facility, Animal Care - Aquatics Facility, Histology Core Facility, and the Joyce and Ira Pegues Memorial Greenhouse, to name a few.
+Well-Equipped Research Facilities – The MSIB program is well-equipped to research a wide variety of organisms, including animals, plants, and microorganisms.
+These resources include the Microscopy Core Facility, Animal Care - Aquatics Facility, Histology Core Facility, and the Joyce and Pegues Memorial Greenhouse, to name a few.